Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-It should now be clear that in the way of extending the Kurtz's Theorem I am replacing the sequence of Banach spaces $\{L_{n}\}_{n\in\N\cup\{\infty\}}$ and $\{\cc{c}{\R^{+},B_{s}(L_{n)}} \}_{n\in\N\cup\{\infty\}}$, where $L_{\infty}\doteqdot L$, with a Banach bundle $\mf{E}$ and the bundle of $\Omega-$spaces $\mf{M}$ respectively, while the Kurtz' convergences \eqref{19100603} and \eqref{16590603} with convergences of selections on the bundles spaces $\mf{M}$ and $\mf{E}$ respectively.
-In this view definition \eqref{16500603} has to be replaced by that of Pre-Graph sections, see Definition \ref{16161212bis} (essentially \eqref{19240703}), while the case in which $Graph(ex-lim_{n\to\infty}A_{n})$ is a graph in $L$ with that of Graph sections, see Definition \ref{12432110bis}.
+It is now clear that, in the way of extending the Kurtz's Theorem, we replace the sequence of Banach spaces $\{L_{n}\}_{n\in\N\cup\{\infty\}}$ where $L_{\infty}\coloneqq L$, with a Banach bundle $\mf{E}$, while we replace the sequence $\{\cc{c}{\R^{+},B_{s}(L_{n)}} \}_{n\in\N\cup\{\infty\}}$ by the bundle of $\Omega-$spaces $\mf{M}$.
+Hence the Kurtz' convergences \eqref{19100603} and \eqref{16590603} will be replaced by the \emph {convergences of sections on the bundles spaces $\mf{M}$ and $\mf{E}$} respectively.
+In this view definition \eqref{16500603} has to be replaced by that of Pre-Graph section Def. \ref{16161212bis} (essentially \eqref{19240703}), while the case in which $Graph(ex-lim_{n\to\infty}A_{n})$ is a graph in $L$ with that of Graph section Def. \ref{12432110bis}.
 Hence it arises as a natural question which topology has to be selected for the bundle space of $\mf{V}\oplus\mf{V}$.

 An essential tool used in the definition of $Graph(ex-lim_{n\to\infty}A_{n})$ in \eqref{16500603} is that of convergence of a sequence $(f_{n},A_{n}f_{n})$ in the direct sum of the spaces $L_{n}\oplus L_{n}$, given by construction as the convergence of both the sequences in $L_{n}$ in the meaning of \eqref{16590603}.